10 tips for choosing the right document and legal automation tool for your organization

 Integration with other systems

 It is likely that your law firm has many other systems with valuable information that could be useful when your lawyers are using document automation.
 For example, if you plan to automate your client engagement letters it will be useful if the legal automation platform you choose can pull up information from your accounts system or if you have an existing workflow platform, it will be helpful if the document automation questionnaires can be inserted into the relevant steps of the workflow ready to draft the documents when needed.
 It is also helpful if the system will incorporate your existing knowledge bank including external resources.
 Even better, look for a platform where the information inserted into the early steps of the workflow can readily be mapped to the automation questionnaires so that they are prepopulated when the lawyer opens them to draft a document.
+These pre-filled templates save valuable time with your external resources.
+This system based on pre-filled forms or contract templates using the existing data is exactly what you will find in Alf’s legal automation software.

 Ability to build in approvals and workflow

 think the best document automation software out there at the moment allows you to build some governance and workflow into your questionnaires.
 Senior lawyers can embed their knowledge into the questionnaires and workflow, adding guidance and alerts to each stage and question.
 This allows junior lawyers to train via “just in-time” learning whilst using document automation questionnaires and workflows.
 By allowing firms to pass the preparation of first drafts to a more junior level of resource they can also have the added benefit of further improving margin.
 A team can also set up an approval workflow so that the initial work prepared by a junior can be checked by a supervisor or give them some workflow ideas as to what to do next and move information inputted from one stage to the next.
+It is this synergy and the process of automating legal documents that will give the law firm a better overall management of contracts and forms, and work based more on the follow-up of the client.
+The legal companies that have adopted these legal document automation software programs testify about this working comfort when half of the data is no longer to be entered repeatedly.

 External use by your clients